-Chickens are easy to raise and have a much greater return on money spent than any other farm animal.
-An adult chicken will consume 4.7-ounces of feed daily (excluding wasted feed) and 5-ounces of water.
-This low feed and water consumption results in very reasonable eggs which can be less than $.05 each depending on the source and cost of feed.
+Chickens are easy to raise and are second only to cattle in return on money spent.
+An adult chicken will consume 4.7-ounces of feed (excluding wasted feed) and 5-ounces of water daily.
+This low feed and water consumption results in very reasonable egg costs, and of quality you won't get from commercially produced eggs.

 There are many "wives tales", or "farmers tales" so-to-speak, especially when it comes to chickens and eggs.
 There is so much bad information, even on what would seem to be reputable websites.
 I have spent a great deal of time studying and researching the facts which are the basis of this writing, as a result, you will find no tales here.

 Feed quality is a big deal to me.
 The good thing about chicken feed is that it doesn't vary much in quality from one source to the other, though the price can vary greatly.
 Unlike feed for other species of livestock which are stuffed with fillers and coated with molasses so animals will eat it.
 Chicken feed doesn't contain fillers nor molasses.
 Feed from a co-op is generally better quality and better priced, but it is even more reasonable if you can find a local feed supply.
 You can feed all of your chickens layer, in crumble or pellet form, but chicks need the crumbles.
 Though mildly beneficial when very small, there is no need to feed little chicks any special feed, they will do perfectly fine on the same crumbles adult chickens eat.
 If they were hatched by a hen, that's exactly what they would be eating.
 One of the nice things about the layer feed is that it contains everything that a chicken needs, but not everything a chicken wants; the two are very different.
 For layer, I feed only crumbles because I usually have chicks just about anytime of year and there isn't much difference in the price between the two, often less than $0.01 per pound.